cloudera/hue/docs/docs-site/content/developer/development/_index.md

 While in watch mode Jest will detect changes to all files and re-run related tests.
 There are also options to target specific files or tests.
 Press 'w' in the console to see the options.

+In order to update the test snapshots, let the first checks of tests complete and then press 'u' in the console to update the snapshots.

 Note: on certain OS like Ubuntu, running the tests via a global jest seems to not hang your system

     npm install jest --global